Sir Philip Green says government waste 'shocking'

 He believes billions could be saved if the government did simple things like checking spending properly.

-Speaking to the BBC's business editor, Robert Peston, he said that between £600m and £700m could be saved on the £2bn telecoms bill alone.'No accountability'
+Speaking to the BBC's business editor, Robert Peston, he said that between £600m and £700m could be saved on the £2bn telecoms bill alone.

 Sir Philip was asked to look at how efficiently Whitehall departments spent their money.